Clarivy/hugo-homepage/content/posts/about/about.md

 draft: false
 ---

+Hi, there! 👋 I'm glad you found my website.

+## I'm currently...

+- 🎓 A Computer Science student at ShanghaiTech University.
+- 🌱 Interested in Machine Learning, and Computer Graphics.
+- 🌐 Learning more about Web Development, working with both React and Vue.
+- 📷 Photography and Videography Enthusiast.
-I am Qingcheng Zhao, a Computer Science student at ShanghaiTech University.
-I am interested in Machine Learning, and Computer Graphics.
-I am currently having an internship at [Deemos](https://deemos.com/), working on the most advanced DigitalHuman and 3D face reconstruction technology.
+- 💼 Having an internship at [Deemos](https://deemos.com/), working on the most advanced DigitalHuman and 3D face reconstruction.

 <div style="display:flex; justify-content: space-evenly; flex-wrap: wrap;">